 - Time.
 Before making any investment decision, beginner investors should take time to research the companies being considered to try to ensure that their investments yield gains rather than losses.
 Buying and selling based on technical analysis, also known as technical trading, is a fast-paced process that offers little time for research and understanding the underlying assets.

 - Risk.
-Finally, due to the heavy amount of research that goes into fundamental analysis, along with the buy-and-hold nature of the fundamental investor, the risk of loss is far lower than the risk associated with technical trading.
+Finally, due to the heavy amount of research that goes into fundamental analysis, along with the buy-and-hold, long-term investment nature of the fundamental investor, the risk of loss is far lower than the risk associated with technical trading.
 Beginner investors shouldn’t take on much risk until they have a detailed understanding of the market and the monetary risks they’re considering accepting.

 However, even the most fundamental of investors should consider some technical signals.
-For example, a stock with strong fundamentals may have been overpurchased by the investing community, leading to high valuations.
+For example, a stock with strong fundamentals may have been overbought by the investing community, leading to high valuations.